Professional Project in TESOL/FLT PG (11394.1)

 - Bitchener, J. (2010).
 Writing an applied linguistics thesis or dissertation.
 Palgrave.

 These recommended texts are available for loan in the HANU library.
-Additional resources will be made available on the unit Canvas site.
+Bitchener (2010) is also available as an e-copy in the UC library.
+Additional resources are available in the Reading List on the unit Canvas site.

 Submission of assessment items

 Extensions & Late submissions

 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convenor.